-With three contemporary stage adaptations of classic literature—Jag and the American, Shylock on Blocks, and The Training of the Shrew—under its belt, 1001 Steps is preparing to stage Lear Inc., a twenty-first century rendition of Shakespeare’s King Lear
+With four contemporary stage adaptations of classic literature—Jag and the American, Shylock on Blocks, The Training of the Shrew, and LEAR INC. Act 1 Scene 1 —under its belt, 1001 Steps is preparing to stage the full length production of LEAR INC.: ALL OR NOTHING, a twenty-first century rendition of Shakespeare’s King Lear.

 The opening scene of Shakespeare’s King Lear is cataclysmic, and 1001 Steps Theatre Society’s modern-day adaptation of this scene is no different.
 Except it is not an 80-year-old ancient monarch preparing for death who erupts and tears apart the bonds of social and familial order; it is a modern-day 55-year-old C.E.O. of a multinational real-estate empire wishing to live his life to the fullest.
 And yet this C.E.O., like his royal predecessor, banishes his youngest daughter and most trusted advisor, and in so doing initiates corporate, familial breakdown and the unleashing of merciless forces of instrumental reason.